ivanalbizu/angular_gkeep/README.md

 Run `grunt` for building and `grunt serve` for preview.

-## Testing
+## Explication

-Running `grunt test` will run the unit tests with karma.
+In my Blog it is explained the code and even a video.